 If the allegations are about the Principal, then they should be reported directly to the Chair of Governors without informing the Principal (see contact details above, or at the end of Appendix 2).

 The recipient of an allegation must not unilaterally determine its validity, and failure to report it in accordance with procedures is a potential disciplinary matter.

 The Principal will not investigate the allegation itself, or take written or detailed statements, but will assess whether it is necessary to refer the concern to the Local Authority Designated Officer (LADO).
-LADO Threshold Guidance may be used to inform this decision - found at https://hertsscb.proceduresonline.com/chapters/p_manage_alleg.html Children's Services - 0300 123 4043 SOOHS (Out of Hours Service-Children's Services) - 0300 123 4043
+LADO Threshold Guidance may be used to inform this decision - found at 5.1.5 Managing Allegations Against Adults Who Work With Children and Young People

+Children's Services - 0300 123 4043

 If the allegation is about the Principal, the Chair of Governors will follow the same procedure.

 If the allegation meets any of the three criteria set out at the start of this section, contact should be made with the LADO without delay.